Morris Township, New Jersey: Incorporation

 Morris Township was originally formed as of March 25, 1740.
 The township was named for Lewis Morris, colonial governor of New Jersey.

 Portions of the township were taken on December 24, 1740, to form Roxbury Township and on March 29, 1749, to form Mendham Township.
 Morris Township was incorporated as a township by the Township Act of 1798 by the New Jersey Legislature on February 21, 1798, as part of the state's initial group of 104 townships.

 Portions of the township were later taken to create Chatham Township (February 12, 1806), Morristown (April 6, 1865, fully independent in 1895) and Passaic Township (on March 23, 1866, now Long Hill Township).

 On September 22, 1860, the Jerseyman reported:The total population of Morris Township is 6,024, being an increase of 1,032 since 1850 and of 348 since 1855.
 Number of families 1,147; Dwellings 1,124; Farms 256; Churches 11, viz., 3 Presbyterian, 3 Methodist, 2 Episcopalian, 1 Baptist, 1 Roman Catholic, 1 African.
 Deaths during the year 67.
 Raised last year 9,191 bushels of Wheat, 5,649 of Rye, 64,808 of Oats, 118,245 of Corn, 7,262 tons of Hay and 8,730 lbs. of Tobacco; and 92,366 lbs. of Butter were made.
 There are in the Township 1,642 Horses, 36 Mules, 1500 Cows, 200 Oxen, 1100 Young Cattle, 1262 Sheep and 1600 Swine.

 Washington Valley Historic District

 Many historic properties are in the encompassing Washington Valley Historic District.
 It was added to the National Register of Historic Places in November 1992.
 Notable sites located in Washington Valley include the Washington Valley Schoolhouse and the John Smith House.
 Parts of the district are within neighboring Mendham Township.

 Convent Station

-Convent Station community is named after the Convent Station railroad station that was constructed there during the 1870s to serve the 200 acre complex of the Academy of Saint Elizabeth, a Catholic school operating under the auspices of the Roman Catholic Diocese of Paterson.
+The community of Convent Station is named after the Convent Station railroad station that was constructed there during the 1870s to serve the 200 acre complex of the Academy of Saint Elizabeth, a Catholic school operating under the auspices of the Roman Catholic Diocese of Paterson.

-Notable neighborhoods include Bradwahl, Cromwell Hills, and the upscale Normandy Park Historic District.
+Notable neighborhoods include Bradwahl, Cromwell Hills, and the Normandy Park Historic District.
 The Morris Township Municipal Building and the Morris Township Police Headquarters are located in Convent Station.
+The community is home to the Morris County Golf Club and the Morris Museum.